Schedule a conditional export or alert

 -

-Complete the remaining sections in the Schedule Exports modal.
+Configure the remaining settings in the Schedule exports modal.
 For more information, see the following documentation based on the preferred export destination:

 Schedule a conditional alert for an element

-To monitor a specific data element or input table, schedule a recurring export as a conditional alert, such as an email or Slack message.
+To monitor a specific data element or input table, schedule a recurring export as a conditional alert that sends an email, Slack notification, etc.

 You can create a conditional alert using the steps in the previous sections of this document, this method auto-populates specific fields to make it easier to quickly configure a conditional alert.